Introducing AI to an Online Petition Platform Changed Outputs but not Outcomes: SI Appendix

 \subsection{Data}

-We collected 1,517,433 petitions for our dataset, and used a subset of 277,496 for the difference-in-differences analysis in the main text.
-This subset is constructed by including only English language petitions that were posted by users in the United States, Canada, Great Britain, and Australia.
-We derive user language by selecting petitions that have an English language tag on the petition's web page and for which at least 50\% of the words are recognized as English by a library for text parsing~\cite{nltk}.
-We also exclude petitions that have fewer than 5 words or 2 sentences in the main body of the text.
+We collected 1,517,433 petitions for our dataset, and used a subset of 361,635 for the difference-in-differences analysis in the main text.
+We constructed this subset by including only English language petitions that were posted by users in the United States, Canada, Great Britain, and Australia.
+We derive user language by selecting petitions that have an English language tag on the petition's web page and for which the \texttt{nltk} library recognized at least 50\% of the words as English~\cite{nltk}.
+We also exclude petitions that have fewer than 5 words or 2 sentences.
 In Table~\ref{tab:balance_table}, we show the distribution of petition and user attributes for this difference-in-differences data subset before and after the release of AI feature.
-We also show the distribution of our primary outcome and lexical feature metrics pre-AI access are shown in Table~\ref{tab:tab:main_metrics_pre}, and the distribution of these metrics post-AI access in Table~\ref{tab:tab:main_metrics_post}.
+We also show the distribution of our primary outcome and lexical feature metrics pre-AI access in Table~\ref{tab:tab:main_metrics_pre}, and the distribution of these metrics post-AI access in Table~\ref{tab:tab:main_metrics_post}.
+We also show the distribution of density of our outcome metrics, comments and signatures, on a log scale in SI Appendix Figure~\ref{fig:outcome_hists}.
 Note that references to treatment refer to the full launch of the in-platform AI tool.
+We define the AI periods using the first complete week after each threshold date (January 1, 2022 for the start of pre-AI period; April 1, 2023 for start of A/B test period; October 1, 2023 for the start of the post-AI period).
+We use the week-level dates for consistency across analyses with our main difference-in-difference analyses, which operate using week-level time series.
+We mapped dates to weeks through the \texttt{pandas} Python package, version 2.2.2.
+We use the default week mapping, by which \texttt{pandas} anchors weeks to end on Sunday (so a week runs Monday through Sunday).
+With the weekly aggregation, our pre-AI period includes 65 weeks, from the week of January 3, 2022 to the week of March 27, 2023 (N = 237,020 petitions); the A/B period includes 26 weeks, from the week of April 3, 2023 to the week of September 25, 2023 (N = 82,504 petitions); and the post-AI period of differential access includes 11 weeks, from the week of October 2, 2023 to the week of December 11, 2023 (N = 42,111 petitions).